 Promoting diversity and inclusion in the workplace helps both employers and employees.
 In addition to reducing employee turnover and benefiting from different skills and strengths among team members, studies show that organizations with a diverse workforce also benefit financially and are more productive and effective:

 Managers and members of your hiring/recruiting team have the opportunity to empower marginalized and underrepresented groups, create positive and lasting change in their companies, and act as leaders in their communities.
-Additional benefits of supporting diversity in the workplace include:
+Additional benefits of diversity in the workplace include:

 What gets measured gets improved.
 If you don’t know where you currently stand, put together some numbers.
 How many employees from any given diversity trait do you have on your team?
 Do you have members from different groups at the management and executive levels?
 Do you have a mentoring program, and do you have women, employees of color, and people of different physical and cognitive abilities as part of it?